Revisiting the Global Electroweak Fit of the Standard Model and Beyond with Gfitter: Standard Model Formulae

 \subsection{Electroweak Form Factors}

-The calculation of the electroweak form factors for lepton or quark flavours $f$, $\rZ{f}$ and $\kZ{f}$, absorbing the radiative corrections (\cf Eqs.~\ref{eq:Zcouplings_sinfeff}--\ref{eq:Zcouplings_kZ}), follows the ZFITTER procedure~\cite{Bardin:1999yd}.
-It includes two-loop electroweak corrections~\cite{Bardin:1999yd,Bardin:1997xq,Bardin:1999ak,Degrassi:1994tf,Degrassi:1995mc,Degrassi:1996mg,Degrassi:1999jd}.
-We use the intermediate on-shell mass scheme~\cite{Bardin:1999yd}, which lies between OMS-I and OMS-II.
+The electroweak form factors for lepton or quark flavours $f$, $\rZ{f}$ and $\kZ{f}$, absorbing the radiative corrections, are used in the Gfitter software for the calculation of the partial and total widths of the $Z$ boson and of the total width of the $W$ boson.
+The relevant implementations have been integrated from the ZFITTER package~\cite{Arbuzov:2005ma,Bardin:1999yd} (cf. Footnote~\ref{fn}) and are co-authored by both groups~\cite{zfittergfitter}.
+It includes up to two-loop electroweak corrections~\cite{Akhundov:1985fc,Arbuzov:2005ma,Bardin:1986fi,Barbieri:1992dq,Fleischer:1993ub,Bardin:1999yd,Degrassi:1994tf,Degrassi:1995mc,Degrassi:1996mg,Degrassi:1999jd,Bardin:1997xq,Bardin:1999ak} and all known QCD corrections~\cite{Arbuzov:2005ma,Bardin:1999yd,Kniehl:1989yc}.
+In these calculations the intermediate on-shell mass scheme~\cite{Bardin:1999yd} is used, which lies between OMS-I and OMS-II.
 These latter two schemes are used to estimate the uncertainty arising from the renormalisation scheme ambiguity (see~\cite{goebel} for more information).
 The form factors in the intermediate scheme are given by

 where the superscript ($G$) stands for the inclusion of all known terms, whereas $[G]= G + \as G$ includes the electroweak one-loop corrections together with all known orders in the strong coupling constant.
 These QCD corrections are taken from~\cite{Kniehl:1989yc}.
 The parameter $\drhovb^{(G)}$ contains all known corrections to the Veltman parameter, defined by the ratio of effective couplings of neutral to charged currents~\cite{Ross:1975fq,Veltman:1977kh}.
 The subscript ``rem'' stands for ``remainder''.
 The correction $\Delta{\bar{r}}^{[G]}_{{\rm rem}}$ is given by